rayshift/translatefgo/README.md

 NA is supported for English to Spanish and PtBr translations starting with Translate/FGO version 2.0.0.

 ### Contact Information
 This tool operates in good faith to increase player accessibility to Fate/Grand Order.
 Please use the GitHub issues section for bug reports and suggestions.
-Should you wish to privately contact the creator of this application, please email webmaster at rayshift.io.
+Should you wish to privately contact the current maintainer of this application, please email webmaster at rayshift.io.

+## DMCA
+Rayshift takes no responsibility for translations uploaded by others.
+Should you wish to request the takedown of user-generated content, please send an email to dmca at rayshift dot io.

+Please provide a detailed description of where to find the content in question, and a written declaration that you are the copyright owner, or have permission to act on the copyright owner's behalf.
+We aim to respond to all DMCA requests within two working days.

+By submitting a DMCA report, you consent to us using your personal data (such as your email address) for the sole purposes of processing the report.

 ## Build Instructions
 Should you wish to build the android app yourself, please follow these instructions.